Habeelom/PrayerTimesWeb/README.md

 2. Open `index.html` in a web browser
 3. Prayer times can be updated with new longitude and latitude.

-## NOTE: The included link is a static website lacking api integration
+## NOTE: The included link is a hosted statically, lacking api integration